Scalingo/documentation/_posts/deployment/2015-11-02-unknown-technology.md

 ### Technology detection

 To do so, we are iterating over technologies alphabetically.

-If your project contains multiple technologies you will need to specify it by setting an environment variable `BUILDPACK_URL` whose value is the custom multi-buildpack's URL.
+That means that if your project contains multiple technologies, we will pick the first one detected.

+You can specify a specific buildpack to use by adding the environment variable BUILDPACK_NAME to your project.

+If you want to have all the technologies detected (needed for your build to be successful for example), you can use the multi-buildpack.

+You can also add the environment variable `BUILDPACK_URL` to have complete control on the detection and build phasses.

 More information on [buildpacks](http://doc.scalingo.com/buildpacks/) or [multi-buildpacks](http://doc.scalingo.com/buildpacks/multi)